 Potter says "intolerant and hateful views hold us back, divide us, and hurt our state."

 A West Virginia delegate told a reporter on Friday that he thinks "the LGBTQ is a modern day version of the Ku Klux Klan."

-The Charleston Gazette-Mail reports Del.
+Del.
 Eric Porterfield made the comments after calling to discuss a story on controversial earlier comments.
 The Mercer Republican also told the reporter the gay community is a "terrorist group," saying he had received threatening voicemails and social media messages after earlier remarks in a Wednesday committee meeting became public.

 Porterfield was speaking in support of an amendment that would overrule local ordinances that protect LGBTQ people from discrimination.
 The amendment failed.